-As always, the best way to explore authentic Japan and avoid crowds is to have a local plan your trip.
+As always, the best way to explore authentic Japan and avoid crowds is to have a local plan for your trip.
 Our locals will plan a completely personalized trip for you, packed with insider tips and off-the-beaten-path locations.
 Our locals take into account your (yes,

 Some of the major benefits (and drawbacks) of each season include:

 If you are dying to see the blooming cherry blossom trees (sakura season), Spring is the only time to visit Japan.
 Travelers also enjoy the mild weather of the spring, when the country is no longer hidden under snow, or swelteringly hot.

 However, aside from these factors, there are several drawbacks to visiting Japan in the spring.
 Cherry blossom season is one of (if not the) biggest tourist attractions in Japan, and the country is at very high occupancy during the spring.
 Accommodations are difficult to find, and prices higher than usual.
 Additionally, the “mild weather” of spring can be fickle, and you may find yourself riding the tail end of winter.